AscendingPassage.com HOME PAGE.

 people.
 There, sure enough, beyond a second row of columns, is quite a

-Oh! poor, poor temple, to what strange uses are you come. . . .
-This
+clinking of glasses and the tapping of knives and forks.
+Oh! poor, poor temple, to what strange uses have you come. . . .
+Behold a table set for some thirty guests,

 Son (Egypt Ltd.).